Knitting 101: Learn the Basic Tools, Stitches, and Techniques

 Metric Conversions: To convert inch measurements to centimeters, multiply the inches by 2.5.

 Knitting requires at least two knitting needles to make the knitted fabric.
 Knitting needles usually are pointed at one end and have a knob at the other.
-They're available in plastic, bamboo, wood, steel, and aluminum.
+They're available in plastic, bamboo, wood, steel, and aluminum (like these Anodized Aluminum Knitting Needles, from $3.99, Michaels).
 The needle you choose affects the gauge, or stitches and rows per inch, of your finished knitting.

 To make a gauge swatch: Using the recommended needles and yarn, cast on a few more stitches than the number indicated by the gauge printed on the yard band for 4 inches (10 cm).
 Work the pattern for at least 4 inches.
 Loosely bind off or remove the swatch from the needles.
 Place a ruler over the swatch; count the number of stitches across 1 inch and the number of rows down 1 inch, including fractions of stitches rows.
 If you have too many stitches and rows, switch to larger needles; if you have too few stitches, use smaller needles.

 A slipknot is the first step in starting most knitting projects.
 The instructions and diagrams show how to create one.

 To begin, let the tail of the yarn hang in front of your palm, and loop the yarn loosely around the first two fingers of your left hand (A).

 Pull the yarn attached to the ball underneath the yarn behind your fingers and then through the loop (B).